Helping families in crisis break the cycle of homelessness

 • tangible items such as clothing and blankets, and support with grocery and transportation needs.

-All items purchased on Amazon are shipped directly to the correct Diversion Center address and are acknowledged as in-kind charitable contributions.
+All items purchased through our wishlists are shipped directly to the correct Diversion Center address and are acknowledged as in-kind charitable contributions.
 For a receipt please contact our front office at 425.228.6356 or info@visionhouse.org.

 I'd like to help!